 For many installations, there will be one PAL driver installed, controlling two zones – usually the pool and spa.

-Referencing our table, you’ll find the Red/Green/Blue addresses for each zone, and depending on the model of your driver, you’ll need to use the values for either v1 or v2 of the schema.
+Referencing our tables, you’ll find the Red/Green/Blue addresses for each zone, and depending on the model of your driver, you’ll need to use the values for either v1 or v2 of the schema.

 As v2 is the most recent update from PAL Lighting, we will assume we have the latest model driver, so we will use addresses 1 through 6 to setup the lights in the app.